1. Main points

 This bulletin presents preliminary estimates of net worth and capital stocks in the UK.
 Previously, the national balance sheet and capital stocks and fixed capital publications have been compiled approximately 11 months after the latest year in their data time series and have been consistent with the Blue Book estimates.
 They have been compiled using annual data sources that primarily focus on collecting information on levels and informing structural industry analysis, in conjunction with the annual supply use balancing exercise.
 Typically, annual statistical production processes provide a better quality of structural industry analysis, however, they take longer to compile.

-The gross fixed capital formation (GFCF) data inputs for 2023 are Accredited official statistics and are consistent with those published in our Business investment in the UK: January to March 2024 provisional results bulletin.
+The gross fixed capital formation (GFCF) data inputs for 2024 are Accredited official statistics and are consistent with those published in our Business investment in the UK: October to December 2024 revised results bulletin.

 This process has enabled us to publish more timely annual estimates of net worth and capital stocks six months earlier than our main publication.